Synthetech/BP_Init/README.md

-# BlackPill-Synthesizer
+# BP_Init

-This is a test upload of files and folders.
+Basic Config info to start initializing the uC for use as a synthesizer.